One day Grandma Chris sat down with her grandchildren Julie, Steve and Tim.

 Grandma:

 In other places this would certainly be true.
 But Alaska is such a huge and remote state.
 There are many parts where no one lives or visits.
-If this treasure box was stranded in the wilderness, it is possible that it is still lying there.

 More information: The gold rush era in Alaska's history